 Investigating Cyber Crimes Starting with an IP Address

 Computer crimes are notoriously difficult to investigate, which is why the San Diego Police Department has a special unit devoted exclusively to handling these types of cases.
 In many cases, the first and only thing investigators have to go on is an IP address, which can give them a name and address of someone who may be involved with the crime.
 Unfortunately, most criminals with a basic understanding of computers know this, which is why IP addresses so often lead to innocent people.
-Criminal lawyers in Del Mar believe with the number of innocent people tied to IP addresses used by criminals that this information shouldn’t be enough evidence to use for a warrant.
+Many privacy rights advocates and defense lawyers believe with the number of innocent people tied to IP addresses used by criminals that this information shouldn’t be enough evidence to use for a warrant.